Sidekick

-A sidekick is a slang expression for a close companion or colleague (not necessarily in fiction) who is, or is generally regarded as, subordinate to the one they accompany.
+A sidekick is a close companion or colleague who is, or is generally regarded as, subordinate to those whom they accompany.

-Some well-known fictional sidekicks are Don Quixote's Sancho Panza, Sherlock Holmes' Doctor Watson, The Lone Ranger's Tonto, The Green Hornet's Kato, Shrek's Donkey and Puss in Boots, Mickey Mouse's Donald Duck and Goofy, Mario's Luigi and Yoshi, Sonic's Tails and Knuckles, Donkey Kong's Diddy Kong, Daffy Duck's Porky Pig, Captain America's Bucky and Batman's Robin.

 Origins

 The first recorded use of the term dates from 1896.
 It is believed to have originated in pickpocket slang of the late 19th century.
 The "kick" was the front pocket of a pair of trousers, believed to be the pocket safest from theft.
 Thus, by analogy, a "side-kick" was a person's closest companion.

-One of the earliest recorded sidekicks may be Enkidu, who adopted a sidekick role to Gilgamesh after they became allies in the Epic of Gilgamesh.
+One of the earliest recorded examples of a sidekick may be Enkidu, who played a sidekick role to Gilgamesh after they became allies in the Epic of Gilgamesh.
 Other early examples are Achilles and Patroclus in the Iliad and Moses and Aaron in the Old Testament.